oilandsugar/ritual-dust/content/music/song-production.md

 5. Root note downbeat + fills: Bass plays the root note on each downbeat, followed by melodic fills leading to the root note on the next downbeat.
 Also think about “passing notes” or “passing tones” - notes that may be outside of a chord or even outside of your key, but that can serve as a bridge in between the more important, anchoring bass notes you’re using.

+{{< spacer >}}

+## Drums

+### Gluing drums together

+Add distortion on the drum group to add similar harmonics to the different drum sounds and bring them closer timbre wise.
+Add the same reverb in a return channel to different drum sounds at different levels to simulate their different place in the room, more sparse sounds can have more reverb than quickly repeated ones

 Think about how the different elements fills the space